-She snapped her fingers.
+She gasped.
 “That’s it!
 You’re getting ready to tutor me!
 You’re going to help me get into shape come January when I start my workout regimen.
 That way I can look as good in that kind of a costume as you did.”

 “You have solved the problem,” I said with a sly drawl.
 “My hero.”

 “Heroine.”
 She paused for a half a second.
 “Actually, let’s keep with the alien theme here.
 Call me your padawan.
 You can be all Jedi Knight-like and teach me the ways of working out and protecting myself.”

 “Just so long as my hair stays brown.”

 She eyed the rear-view mirror.
 “Think you can reach in the back seat and grab a bottle of water for me from the cooler?”

 My eyebrows furrowed.
 “You said I was not to get you a bottle of water as you hate having to stop at every convenience store and gas station bathroom on this long trip back home, especially as most of them are not very clean and to your liking.”

 “I did say that, didn’t I?”
 Her face sported an impish grin.
 “But we are about to stop at a known, clean restroom.”

 “You also said you hated stopping because you feel you have to buy a snack or drink as a guilt offering for using a bathroom.
 You and I both know there usually aren’t healthy food choices on the road.”